The Restoration

 He has also given us a purpose to fulfill here and now, by being a part of His search party to find all those who feel like nobodies in a land of Nothing.
 We are to go out on the highways and the byways, and invite others to become God’s sons and daughters.
 Whatever they have lost, is restored by becoming joint heirs with His son, Jesus Christ.
 (Romans 8:17)

-David had compassion on Jonathan’s boy, Mephibosheth, and he saw great value in him, beyond his physical handicap, just as God sees great value in us, beyond our flaws and shortcomings.
-He lifts us up, restores our dignity, baptizes us into His family, and names us after His own son, “Christ”ian.
+David had compassion on Jonathan’s boy, Mephibosheth, and he saw great value in him as a person, just as God sees great value in us, beyond our flaws and shortcomings.
+He lifts us up, restores our dignity, baptizes us into His family, and names us after His own son, so we are called Christians.

-God is loving and kind to us, just as David was to Mephibosheth.
-The core of God’s nature is to restore and show mercy, just as David did for the young man, asking, “How may I show My kindness to you?“
+God looks for ways to show His kindness to us, just as David did for Mephibosheth.
+God’s very nature is to restore and show mercy, just as David did for the young man, asking, “How may I show My kindness to you?“ (2 Samuel 9:1)

-God searches the world for people who might feel like nobodies in the land of Nothing, and He restores them as a part of His family.
-He does everything for their eternal good as Peter wrote,
+The Lord, being a good shepherd, is always searching the world for the lost, who feel like nobodies in a land of Nothing.
+He restores and makes them a part of His family.
+All that God does for us is for our eternal good as Peter wrote,

 “The God of all grace, who has called you to his eternal glory in Christ, will himself restore, establish, and strengthen you.”
 (1 Peter 5:10)

-Lord, We pray for all those who have lost everything due to war, wildfires, hurricanes, or other disasters.
-Help us to search for and comfort those who feel like nobodies all around us.
-We ask for the spiritual, mental, physical and emotional restoration and salvation for all who need it, especially innocent children.
+Lord, We pray for all those today who have lost everything due to war, wildfires, hurricanes, or other disasters.
+Help us to search for and comfort those who feel like nobodies, and share the love of God with them.
+Give restoration to all who need it, especially the innocent children.
 Amen

 Leave a Reply